CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

         ```

     ???
 Example "See result"
-        When this is run in, for instance, this [file](https://github.com/mrueda/beacon2-ri-tools/blob/main/CINECA_synthetic_cohort_EUROPE_UK1/bff/individuals.json) we'll get a text file of the form of:
+        When you run this in, for example, this [file](https://github.com/mrueda/beacon2-ri-tools/blob/main/CINECA_synthetic_cohort_EUROPE_UK1/bff/individuals.json), you'll obtain a text file in the following format:

         |     id    | diseases | exposures | interventionsOrProcedures | measures | phenotypicFeatures | treatments |
         |:---------:|:--------:|:---------:|:-------------------------:|:--------:|:------------------:|:----------:|